 In modern times, you may avoid carrying the hard copy of important documents.
 Instead, you can carry the soft copy of the same.
 This can help you avoid the risk of losing significant documents.

 Check The Cash:

 You cannot afford to get late for your job interview.
 It is best to go well prepared to face any eventuality.
-The best thing to do is carry some extra cash.
-It will help you have money for alternate travel plans when trains are cancelled or public transport is delayed.
+The best thing to do is to carry some extra cash.
+It will help you have money for alternate travel plans when trains are canceled or public transport is delayed.

 Check Charge in Your Phone:

 The mobile phone is often the only means of communication, especially when you are traveling.
 Even the interviewers can contact you only on your phone.
 So, make sure it is fully charged.
 You may also carry a power bank with you to keep your phone charged.